johnzhang320/FrontEndPublickeyEncryption/README.md

-##  Using Frontend PublicKey Encryption, Signup Password, Bank Account and Social Security
+##  A Signup uses Public Key in frontend to encrypt Password, Bank Account No and Social Security

 ## Overview